World of Warcraft: Shadowlands: Covenants

-The four zones that comprise the Shadowlands are ruled by "Covenants", similar to the Class Orders introduced in Legion.
+The four leveling zones that comprise the Shadowlands are ruled by "Covenants", similar to the Class Orders introduced in Legion.
 Each Covenant has its own campaign, similar to the War Campaign in Battle for Azeroth, with gear specific to the faction and abilities both universal and determined by class.
 The four covenants are the Kyrian of Bastion, the Night Fae of Ardenweald, the Venthyr of Revendreth, and the Necrolords of Maldraxxus.
 Players experiencing the Shadowlands content for the first time are required to reach level 60 before they can choose to pledge themselves to a Covenant, while alternative characters are able to do so at the start of the Shadowlands content.

-Throughout the Covenant campaigns players will be able to insert conduits into the "Forge of Bonds," a system which increases a player's stats and abilities.
+Throughout the Covenant campaigns, players are able to insert conduits into the "Forge of Bonds," a system which increases a player's stats and abilities.
 The Covenant campaigns also introduced a progression system known as Renown, which when raised gives the players rewards.
-The maximum Renown you could have at the launch of the game was 40, although this was increased to 80 with the Chains of Domination update.
-Completing dungeons and raids on any difficulty also awards players with Renown for the Covenant that they have chosen.
+Players can raise their Renown by completing dungeons, raids, or certain quests for their Covenant.
+The maximum Renown a player could have at the launch of the game was 40, though this was increased to 80 with the Chains of Domination update.

 Torghast, Tower of the Damned

-Shadowlands introduced a rogue-like dungeon at launch, Torghast, Tower of the Damned.
+Shadowlands introduced a rogue-like dungeon at launch called Torghast, Tower of the Damned.
 Parts of the Shadowlands campaign are centered in Torghast.
-The tower introduced runecarving memories, which you can augment into items to make them more powerful.
-In order to make these legendary items you need an armour or jewellery piece that coincides with your armour type as well as Soul Ash, a currency found while progressing through Torghast.
+The tower introduced a non-player character called the Runecarver, who can add certain powers to pieces of armour when players return his Memories to him.
+In order to make these legendary items one needs an armour or jewelry piece that coincides with their class's preferred armour type, as well as Soul Ash, a currency found while progressing through Torghast.
 Players wishing to create the highest power legendary items must embark on difficult challenges on the highest levels of Torghast to obtain a second currency, Soul Cinders.

 Plot

 Death Rising

-After Sylvanas Windrunner murdered High Overlord Saurfang using otherworldly powers (at the end of Battle for Azeroth), she traveled to Icecrown Citadel and destroyed the Lich King's Helm of Domination, which tears a rift in the sky above Icecrown, leading to the Shadowlands, the realm of the dead.
+After murdering High Overlord Saurfang using otherworldly powers (at the end of Battle for Azeroth), Sylvanas Windrunner travels to Icecrown Citadel, where she takes the Lich King's Helm of Domination from its current wearer Bolvar Fordragon and destroys it, tearing a rift in the sky above Icecrown leading to the Shadowlands, realm of the dead.
 Dark angelic figures kidnap King Anduin Wrynn, former Warchief Thrall, tauren chieftain Baine Bloodhoof and Lady Jaina Proudmoore and hold them in Torghast, the maze-like Tower of the Damned within the Maw.
-The Cult of the Damned, previously aligned with the Scourge, are now in the service of the "Banished One", and conduct attacks in Icecrown and elsewhere.
-Aided by Azeroth's champions, Tyrande Whisperwind - empowered by the moon goddess Elune as the "Night Warrior", after the burning of the World Tree Teldrassil - confronts Sylvanas' consort, Nathanos Blightcaller, outside his former homestead in the Eastern Plaguelands of Lordaeron.
-After he refuses to tell her where Sylvanas is, Tyrande kills him.
+Tyrande Whisperwind—empowered by the moon goddess Elune as the "Night Warrior" after the burning of the World Tree Teldrassil, and aided by Azeroth's champions—confronts and kills Sylvanas' consort, Nathanos Blightcaller, outside his former homestead in the Eastern Plaguelands.